 1988 Outstanding Contributions through Service to the Profession of Clinical Chemistry

-Sylvan M. Sax will receive the 23rd annual AACC Award for Outstanding Contributions through Service to the Profession of Clinical Chemistry.
+Sylvan M. Sax will receive the 23rd annual the Association for Diagnostics & Laboratory Medicine (ADLM) Award for Outstanding Contributions through Service to the Profession of Clinical Chemistry.
 This award is sponsored by Fisher Medical Division, Division of Instrumentation Laboratory.

 Dr. Sax was born in 1923 in Wheeling, WV.
 He received a B.S. in pharmacy (1944) and a Ph.D. in organic chemistry (1953) from the University of Pittsburgh.
 He was a National Science Foundation Research Fellow from 1952 to 1953.
 His doctoral research, done under Professor Klaus Hofmann, involved the analysis, separation, and identification of bacterial fatty acids.